AashrayaMan/Notification-Middleware/README.md

 1. Start the RabbitMQ service on your machine or connect to a remote RabbitMQ instance.

-2. Start the mock Fonepay server: python mock_server.py

-3. Start the RabbitMQ consumer: python sender.py
+2. Start the RabbitMQ consumer: python sender.py

-4. Start the main FastAPI server
+3. Start the main FastAPI server

 ### API Endpoints